Many people love dogs—in fact, dogs were voted the world's second-favorite animal in a recent Animal Planet survey!

 And even though feeding puppies table scraps is a lot of fun, it’s generally a bad idea.
 At the very least, make sure you consult a list of foods puppies shouldn't eat.

 Training a puppy is an enormous topic—more than we can cover in this article—but let's look at the two most crucial aspects of training a puppy that's new to your home: potty training and crate training.

 Providing your puppy with regular, loving, and consistent training is essential to having a healthy, happy, well-trained dog.
 Consistent love and training also helps smaller and yappier breeds overcome small dog syndrome.

 Potty training your puppy takes time and patience.
 Expect mistakes, but remain consistent, and your puppy will be house-trained in a few weeks.

 What is one of the biggest parts of potty training your puppy?

 Setting a consistent routine!

 Take your puppy outside at regular intervals every day, making sure to use the same place for pottying over and over again.
 (Puppies are motivated to continue soiling in areas that smell like urine or feces).

 Praise your puppy or give them treats immediately after they relieve themselves.
 This will reinforce the idea that going to the bathroom outdoors is what’s expected of them.

-It’s up to you as to how you want to set up your potty training schedule.
-We recommend giving your puppy a chance to potty after sleeping and after eating and drinking.
+Although you must have a potty training schedule to encourage consistency, you have a lot of flexibility in how you set it.
+However, we recommend giving your puppy a chance to potty after sleeping and after eating and drinking.